alanng10/Secane/Docue/Auto/a.md

 Secane USB port is USB-A.

-Secane mobile USB port is USB-A.
+Secane mobile has 1 port that dedicate to connect with USB hub.